alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

 ##Using an ATA Carnet

-Call the HMRC imports and exports helpline before your journey.
+Call the HMRC imports and exports helpline when you're planning your journey.

 They'll check that a customs officer can stamp your Carnet at the port or airport your goods are being shipped from.

-[Question for SME: how far in advance should people contact the helpline?]

 $C